-2.1 Establish a qualifications and continuous learning framework aligned to career pathways, that strengthens the capability of the social care workforce.
+- 2.1 Establish a qualifications and continuous learning framework which can support a career in social care that strengthens the capability of the social care workforce. - 2.2 Ensure the delivery of high-quality qualifying and post-qualifying social work education and training that is accessible, flexible and equips social workers to meet the needs of the people they work with in an increasingly diverse society.

-- 2.2 Ensure the delivery of high-quality qualifying and post-qualifying social work education and training that is accessible, flexible and equips social workers to meet the needs of the people they work with. - 2.3 Embed the Professional in Practice Framework for social workers as the benchmark for safety, quality, improvement and continued fitness for practice. - 2.4 Support the development of social work leadership capability using the DoH Leadership Framework. - 2.5 Promote uptake and engagement in continuous learning through the development of a Digital Learning Strategy.
+- 2.3 Embed the Professional in Practice Framework for social workers as the benchmark for safety, quality, improvement and continued fitness for practice. - 2.4 Support the development of social work leadership capability using the DoH Leadership Framework. - 2.5 Promote uptake and engagement in continuous learning through the development of a Digital Learning Strategy.

-- Career choices for the social care workforce are supported by continuous learning and development. - There is increased engagement in the Professional in Practice Framework and Digital Learning Resources to support learning and development. - Leadership capability is embedded in qualifying and post-qualifying social work education and training.
+- Career choices for the social care workforce are supported by continuous learning and development. - There is increased engagement in the Professional in Practice Framework and Digital Learning Resources to support learning and development. - Leadership capability is embedded in qualifying and post-qualifying social work education and training. - The social work and social care workforce are supported to work effectively with people of various cultural backgrounds and understand and how their own cultural beliefs may differ from other cultures.